 - Social support.
 Create a strong social network to reduce isolation, a risk factor for depression.
 Stay in contact with family and friends.
 You can also join a group, take a class, or volunteer to get yourself out and around others.

 - Reduce stress.
 Manage and reduce the stress in your life by looking at work overload, unsupportive relationships, and responsibilities to minimize their impact.

 Talking to a therapist can be an effective treatment.
 It also provides you with insight and skills to prevent depression from returning.
-Therapists to utilize for the treatment of depression include interpersonal, psychodynamic, and cognitive-behavioral.
+There are three different approaches therapists utilize for the treatment of depression including interpersonal, psychodynamic, and cognitive-behavioral.
 Many therapists use a blended approach.
 Therapy can help you learn how to set healthy boundaries, handle life’s problems, and understand the patterns in your relationships.
 Therapy options include group and individual, or a combination of the two.

 Medication is often the most advertised treatment for depression, used to treat the chemical imbalance in the brain.
 Just because it’s the most talked-about treatment doesn’t necessarily mean it’s the most effective.
 Depression is more than just a chemical imbalance, so additional treatments may be required for the medication to work best.
 Antidepressants also often work to relieve symptoms without fixing the underlying problem.
 You should ask about any side effects or safety concerns to learn all the facts and make an informed decision.